Faculty & Staff

 Areas of Expertise

-Transnational feminisms, Critical development studies, Gender violence , Human Rights narrative and advocacy with an emphasis on South Asia
+Transnational feminisms, Critical development studies, Gender violence , Human Rights advocacy, Narrative and film with an emphasis on South Asia

 PhD, Women's Studies, Clark University

 MA, Women's Studies, Ohio State University

 BA, Women's Studies & Cultural Area Studies, College of Wooster

 - Dissident Friendships: Feminism, Imperialism and Transnational Solidarity.
 Co-edited with Liz Philipose. ("Introduction" and "The Space Between Us: Reading Umrigar and Sangari in the Quest for Female Friendship") University of Illinois Press: Dissident Feminisms Series.
 2016.

 - Transnationalism Reversed: Women Organizing Against Gendered Violence in Bangladesh.
 Albany: State University of New York Press, Praxis: Theory in Action Series, 2011.
 Awarded the Gloria E. Anzaldua Book Prize from the National Women’s Studies Association (2012).

 - “Engaging Islam: Feminisms, Religiosities & Self-Determinations.”
 Co-editor with Leila Farsakh and Rajini Srikanth of Special Issue of The International Feminist Journal of Politics.
 Vol 10, No 4, 2008.
 (Co-author, “Introduction: Engaging Islam” pp. # 439 – 454).

 - “When Love and Violence Meet: Women’s Agency and Transformative Politics in Rubaiyat Hossain’s Meherjaan.”
 Hypatia: A Journal of Feminist Philosophy.
 Vol 30, No 4, 2015.